Tushar Imran: Career

 His Test debut came against Sri Lanka at Colombo on July 28, 2002.
 He made 8 and 28 as Bangladesh were defeated by 288 runs.

 In order to play the game he had edged out three former Bangladeshi captains in Naimur Rahman, Akram Khan and Aminul Islam which showed that the selectors were willing to invest in him.

 He has so far struggled in the international stage but is a regular for Bangladesh A who he captains.
 He was first part of a Bangladesh A tour when they went England in the summer of 2005.
 Imran impressed with a run-a-ball 70 against Surrey.

 In December 2016, during the 2016–17 National Cricket League, he scored his 19th century, the most first-class hundreds by a Bangladeshi.
 He was the top run-scorer in the 2016–17 Bangladesh Cricket League, with a total of 731 runs.

 In January 2018, during the 2017–18 Bangladesh Cricket League, he scored his 10,000th run in first-class cricket.
 He became the first Bangladesh player to reach this landmark.
 He was the leading run-scorer for Central Zone in the 2017–18 Bangladesh Cricket League, with 725 runs in six matches.

 In October 2018, during the 2018–19 National Cricket League, he became the first batsman to score seven centuries in the same year in domestic cricket in Bangladesh.
 He finished the tournament as the leading run-scorer for Khulna Division in the tournament, with 518 runs in five matches.

+In November 2021, he announced his retirement from first-class and international cricket.